Saiikishen/Wireless-EEG-Data-Acquisition-Module/README.md

 | Analog differential pair (AIN0+/−) | 0.15 mm, length-matched |
 | USB-C / VBAT power | 0.5–1.0 mm |

-### Critical placement rules

-1. **Analog front-end isolation:** Place U1 (ExG Biopill) and U2 (ADS1115) on the opposite side of the board from U3 (ESP32).
-The ESP32's switching regulator and RF emissions are significant noise sources for a µV-level analog front-end.

-2. **Antenna keep-out zone:** Maintain a minimum 3 mm copper-free keep-out zone around the ESP32's PCB trace antenna.
-No copper pours, vias, or traces in this region on any layer.

-3. **Bypass capacitors:** C1 and C2 must be placed within 1 mm of the VCC pin of their respective ICs, with the ground via directly adjacent.

-4. **Differential pair routing:** Route AIN0+ and AIN0− as a tightly coupled differential pair (gap ≤ 0.15 mm), with equal length.
-Avoid running them parallel to I²C or power traces for more than 5 mm.

-5. **GND plane continuity:** Do not cut the bottom copper GND plane under the analog signal path.
-A solid plane is critical for shielding and a stable voltage reference for the ADC.

-6. **USB-C connector placement:** J3 must be accessible from the board edge.
-Ensure the pad footprint matches your selected USB-C receptacle's datasheet exactly — USB-C pad geometries vary between manufacturers.

 ---